-Nvidia’s earnings call is scheduled for August 19th, so we’ll find out more then!
+Nvidia’s earnings call is scheduled for August 19th, 2020.
+So we’ll find out more then!

 All views, opinions and analyzes in this article should not be read as personal investment advice and individual investors should make their own decisions or seek independent advice.
 This article has not been prepared in accordance with legal requirements designed to promote the independence of investment research and is considered a marketing communication.